coolinmc6/redux/README.md

 ```
   - when it wasn't rendering, I moved my v08.js script tag to below my div#root

+## Next Steps
+- 01/03/17 => one run-through done but I'll need to run through again, maybe after I've done
+another React-Redux tutorial or two.
+There are a ton of good things to learn here, it needs at
+least a day to rip through and get the code and actually learn something

 ## Egghead.io: Getting Started with Redux

 ### Video 5